-PLANNING COMMISSION RESOLUTION NO. 2025-
+RESOLUTION NO. 2025-

-A RESOLUTION OF THE PLANNING COMMISSION OF THE CITY OF CLAREMONT, CALIFORNIA RECOMMENDING THE CITY COUNCIL OF THE CITY OF CLAREMONT APPROVE TENTATIVE TRACT MAP #84564 FOR THE PROPOSED SUBDIVISION OF 2.67 ACRES OF LAND FOR A 70-UNIT TOWNHOME CONDOMINIUM DEVELOPMENT ON A PROPERTY LOCATED AT 840 SOUTH INDIAN HILL BOULEVARD.
+A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF CLAREMONT, CALIFORNIA, APPROVING TENTATIVE TRACT MAP #84564 FOR THE PROPOSED SUBDIVISION OF 2.67 ACRES OF LAND FOR A 70-UNIT TOWNHOME CONDOMINIUM DEVELOPMENT ON A PROPERTY LOCATED AT 840 SOUTH INDIAN HILL BOULEVARD.
 APPLICANT: CITY VENTURES (CLAREMONT 2 INV, LLC)

 WHEREAS, on August 31, 2023, the applicant, City Ventures as Claremont 2 Inv.
-LLC ("Applicant"), submitted a preliminary design review application for a proposed, a 65-unit townhome condominium development, on a 3-acre site (2.67 net acres after American Avenue is dedicated to the City) located at 840 South Indian Hill Boulevard, Claremont, California 91711 ("Project Site") near the northeast intersection of American Avenue and Indian Hill Boulevard (the "Project"); and
+LLC ("Applicant"), submitted a preliminary design review application for a proposed, 65-unit townhome condominium development, on a 3-acre site (2.67 net acres after American Avenue is dedicated to the City) located at 840 South Indian Hill Boulevard, Claremont, California 91711 ("Project Site") near the northeast intersection of American Avenue and Indian Hill Boulevard (the "Project"); and